CHANDRIKA NARAYANAN-MOHAN

 Picture

-Event 3: Poetry and Physics Workshop with Trinity Access Programme Students
+Poetry and Physics Workshop with Trinity Access Programme Students

 I was very excited to be given the opportunity to run a Poetry and Physics workshop as part of the TAP programme.
 Below is a summary of the programme by TAP Pathways to STEM Coordinator Ruth Saunders: